RayGen’s Solar Power Plant transforms the Renewable Electricity Storage Market

 Revolutionising the economics of solar storage

 Thermal storage has great potential to provide large scale, low impact energy storage using existing mature technologies.
-Organisations including Siemens, ABB and University of Newcastle (UK) are testing various systems which convert electricity into stored heat, which is then used to generate dispatchable power.
+Several other organisations are testing various systems which convert electricity into stored heat, which is then used to generate dispatchable power.

 However, conversion from electricity to heat and back to electricity has a low round trip efficiency (RTE <50%) which results in poor economics.
 By pairing Thermal Hydro with PV Ultra, RayGen has been able to boost the RTE towards 100%, representing a breakthrough in the levelised cost of electricity for thermal storage.